-Hormonal vaginal bleeding is abnormal bleeding from the vagina that is due to changes in hormone levels.
+Dysfunctional uterine bleeding (DUB) is abnormal bleeding from the vagina that is due to changes in hormone levels.
+It is bleeding that is NOT caused by:

 About every month, the levels of female hormones in a woman's body rise and fall.
-Estrogen and progesterone are two very important hormones.
-These hormones play an important role in ovulation, the time when the ovaries release an egg.
+Estrogen and progesterone are two hormones that play an important role in ovulation.
+This is the time when the ovaries release an egg.

 Symptoms of dysfunctional uterine bleeding may include: